-Most listings are in the $10's per square foot per year.
-The Sylvan-Highlands region is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $3 per sqft per year.
-That's a 15% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Sylvan-Highlands submarket is going through a a rise in rates.
+In the last 3 months, the median rate went up $36 per sqft per year.

-Compared to the rest of the Greater Portland market, the Sylvan-Highlands submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Greater Portland market, the Sylvan-Highlands submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 16 listings have been listed, which means new availabilities are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have come on the market, which means office spaces are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 38% of the listings in the Sylvan-Highlands are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,000 sqft.
-Most properties in this market are close to 2 floors.
-Most buildings in this region were built in 1971 and are Class A.
+Even though the median size is 2,550 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are approximately 2 floors.
+Most buildings in this area were built in 1971 and are Class C.